Computer-Integrated Machining Technology

 - set up and operate manual and Computer Numerical Control (CNC) machines

-- learn CNC programming and CNC graphics software
+- use CNC programming and Computer-Aided Drafting (CAD) software

 Why Choose Central Piedmont